Warrington Bank Quay railway station: Second station

-This west-east line ran underneath the north-south L&NWR line 300 yards south of Bank Quay station using as their Warrington station.
+This west-east line ran underneath the north-south LNWR line 300 yards south of Bank Quay station using as their station in the town.

-On 16 November 1868 the L&NWR relocated Bank Quay station to the point where the lines crossed effectively superimposing one station over the other to provide an interchange.
+On 16 November 1868, the LNWR relocated Bank Quay station to the point where the lines crossed, effectively superimposing one station over the other to provide an interchange.

-The station has a single-storey entrance building with sub-way access to two island platforms at a higher level.
-Biddle (1973) described the L&NWR station entrance as a "dowdy little brick entrance building".
+The station has a single-storey entrance building with subway access to two island platforms at a higher level.
+The LNWR station entrance was described as a "dowdy little brick entrance building."

-When the new station opened a local newspaper described the low-level platforms as "no more than a covered shed, open in front".
-Mr Banks, promoted from (also a two-level station) became the first station master of the relocated station.
+When the new station opened, a local newspaper described the low-level platforms as "no more than a covered shed, open in front."
+Mr Banks, promoted from (also a two-level station), became the first station master of the relocated station.

 The upper station had four through platforms.
-The central platforms being the fast lines and often used by non-stop trains passing through the station.
+The central platforms were aligned to the fast lines and were often used by non-stopping trains.
 There was a bay platform facing north and a very small bay facing south.
 (Note: The platform numbering has changed over time.)